Daily Mail Quietly Scrubs Article About Trump’s ‘Uncharacteristically Thin Crowd’

 The Daily Mail quietly scrubbed its own dispatch from former President Donald Trump’s Saturday rally in Ohio, removing all references to the “uncharacteristically thin crowd” at the event.

-The right-leaning tabloid wholesale excised several paragraphs from the story without any editor’s note or update and the reporter’s byline was removed and replaced with generic “DailyMail.com Staff Reporter” byline.
+The right-leaning tabloid wholesale excised several paragraphs from the story without any editor’s note or update and the reporter’s name was removed and replaced with a generic “DailyMail.com Staff Reporter” byline.
 The headline was also completely changed to a more neutral framing of Trump’s event.

 The Daily Mail did not respond to a request for comment.